Select font sizeDark ModeSet to dark mode

 Guarding the tongue protects life, but careless speech often leads to ruin and regret.

-In Proverbs 13:3, Solomon writes, The one who guards his mouth preserves his life; the one who opens wide his lips comes to ruin (v.
+The wisdom expressed in Proverbs 13:3 reveals that The one who guards his mouth preserves his life; the one who opens wide his lips comes to ruin (v.
 3).
 Wisdom is often expressed through restraint.
 A guarded mouth is part of a guarded life.

 The one who opens wide his lips, however, speaks without discipline.
 He spills out whatever comes to mind and therefore comes to ruin.
 Solomon’s point is not that silence is always best, but that ungoverned speech is dangerous.
 James 3 echoes this same truth, showing that the tongue can direct an entire life.